ramonvermeulen/dbt-toolkit/README.md

 ![Lineage Example](./assets/img/sample.gif)

 <!-- Plugin description -->
-The dbtToolkit is an early-stage plugin designed to enhance your experience working with [**dbt-core**](https://github.com/dbt-labs/dbt-core) projects within JetBrains IDEs.
+The dbt-toolkit is an early-stage plugin designed to enhance your experience working with [**dbt-core**](https://github.com/dbt-labs/dbt-core) projects within JetBrains IDEs.
 It currently supports lineage rendering, dbt documentation, compiled SQL preview, and more!
 Providing a more streamlined and integrated approach to managing your dbt projects in Jetbrains IDEs.
-The dbtToolkit is inspired by the well-known VSCode plugin [**vscode-dbt-power-user**](https://github.com/AltimateAI/vscode-dbt-power-user), and aims to become an alternative for JetBrains IDEs.
+The dbt-toolkit is inspired by the well-known VSCode plugin [**vscode-dbt-power-user**](https://github.com/AltimateAI/vscode-dbt-power-user), and aims to become an alternative for JetBrains IDEs.